This page contains some of the teaching resources I developed.

 - Part A Statistical Programming (2010-2011)

-- this course was created by me and introduced statistical computing (using R) to undergraduate Maths&Stats students in the their 2nd year (previously it took until the 3rd year before they had any exposure to statistical computing.
+- I developed this course to introduce statistical computing (using R) to undergraduate Maths&Stats students in the their 2nd year (previously it took until the 3rd year before they had any exposure to statistical computing.

 - Introduction to Probability and Statistics (2002-2008)